mateo713/visualizing-mathematics/README.md

 The code below is an example, feel free to skip the rest and come back to it only if you don't understand something.

 ```
+If you want to stop the program (which is an infinite loop), enter 0 as a level of customization and the program will terminate
 How much customization do you want ?
 0: stop, 1: minimum, 2: average, 3: advanced : 3
 f(x) = x**4 - 3*x**3 - 12*x**2 + 20*x + 50*abs(sin(x/2))
-Interval of integration: xmin, xmax = -3.5, 4.5
+Interval of integration: xmin, xmax = -3.3, 4.7
 Logarithmic x scale for graphing f(x) ? [y/n]n
 Logarithmic y scale for graphing f(x) ? [y/n]n
-what number of intervals would you like to study ? use comma separated values, eg: 10, 100, 1000, 10000, spaces don't matter: 10, 100, 1000
+what number of intervals/shapes would you like to study ? use comma separated values, eg: 10, 100, 1000, 10000, spaces don't matter: 10, 100, 1000
 Enter anything that evaluates to a regular python list of integers, such as [10, 100, 1000] or [3**i for i in range(2, 10)],
 these will be added to the computations to display more points in the accuracy graphs:
 [5**i for i in range(1, 7)]
 How many values should be used to plot f(x) ?
 For graphing purposes only: 25000
 What methods would you like to use ? all methods called will be executed one after the other, the results will be displayed at the end.
-1 for Riemann sums, 2 for midpoint rule, 3 for trapezoidal rule: 1, 2, 3
+1 for Riemann sums, 2 for midpoint rule, 3 for trapezoidal rule, 4 for Simpson's rule: 1, 2, 3, 4
+Some 0s are displayed in the accuracy check, however this does not mean necessarily mean the accuracy is perfect:
+the exact value is computed with a certain margin of error, here it is 8.56478e-08
+and any 0 displayed here means the inacurracy is less than this, and thus too small to be evaluated properly
 How much customization do you want ?
 0: stop, 1: minimum, 2: average, 3: advanced : 0

 Process finished with exit code 0